 1. Distance visual acuity for all new entrants and for children in kindergarten, grades 1, 3, 5, 7 and 11 and at any other time deemed appropriate.

 2. Near visual acuity for all new entrants within six months of entrance.

 3. Color perception for all new entrants within six months of entrance.

 4. Hearing acuity for all new entrants and for those in kindergarten, grades 1, 3, 5, 7 and 10 and at any other time deemed essential.

-5. Scoliosis screening (curvature of the spine) students in grades 5-9 annually.
+5. Scoliosis screening (curvature of the spine) boys grade 9 and girls grades 5 and 7.

 Please note when your child has a routine complete health exam mandated for students in kindergarten and grades 1, 3, 5, 7, 9, and 11.
 It is also a good time to schedule a complete dental examination with your dentist.
 You may give the dental certificate to your school nurse either with or separately from your health certificate, but both should be submitted to the school nurse by September 30 for students in the aforementioned grades.
 Thank you for your cooperation.